nhsconnect/FHIR-NRLS-API/pages/retrieval/retrieval_overview.md

 When a consumer system requests pointers for a patient, the NRL will return all pointers for that patient which are of a type that the organisation has been approved to receive.

 Once the pointers have been returned, it is the responsibility of the consuming organisation/system to control which pointers and what information, retrieved using the pointers, is shared with end users.
-This will require a level of RBAC control and filtering within the consumer system and should be implemented in line with local access rules to judge whether a given user should be permitted to know that a pointer type exists or be given access to information retrieved using information from a pointer.
+This will require a level of [Role Based Access Controls](https://developer.nhs.uk/apis/spine-core/security_rbac.html) (RBAC) and filtering within the consumer system and should be implemented in line with local access rules to judge whether a given user should be permitted to know that a pointer type exists or be given access to information retrieved using information from a pointer.

 Details of access control requirements are outlined on the [Access Controls](access_controls.html) page.